lcomrade/horizon/docs/configure.md

 ```

 # index.tmpl (file)
 If you want to write your own HTML page template, use the [GO documentation](https://pkg.go.dev/html/template).
-The example below shows the default template.
+The example below shows the template example.
-## File example
+## Template example
 ```
 <!doctype html>
 <html>